josephmathai10/josephmathai10/README.md

 Web Developer and Designer
 --------------------------

-* 🌍  I'm based in Kerala
+* 🌍  I'm based in Kerala, India
 * 🖥️  See my portfolio at [this link](https://josephmathai10.github.io/myportfolio/)
 * ✉️  You can contact me at [bonymathewpathil@gmail.com](mailto:bonymathewpathil@gmail.com)
 * 🚀  I'm currently working on [Inovus Labs](http://inovuslabs.org)